NervanaSystems/ngraph/doc/sphinx/source/optimize/generic.rst

 * ``intra_op_parallelism_threads``
 * ``inter_op_parallelism_threads``

-Some frameworks, like Tensorflow, use these settings to improve performance; however, they are often not sufficient to achieve optimal performance.
+Some frameworks, like TensorFlow\*, use these settings to improve performance; however, they are often not sufficient to achieve optimal performance.
 Framework-based adjustments cannot access the underlying  NUMA configuration in multi-socket Intel Xeon processor-based platforms, which is a key requirement for